-If you’ve tried this sage and onion stuffing balls recipe, or any other recipe on the blog, then let us know how you got on in the comments below, we love hearing from you!
+If you’ve tried this sage and onion stuffing balls recipe, let us know how you got on in the comments below.

 Sage and Onion Stuffing

-- Heat the butter in a frying pan on a low heat.
-Once melted cook the onions until softened, about 4 minutes.2 tablespoon butter, 1 onion
+- Heat 2 tablespoon Butter in a frying pan on a low heat.
+Once melted cook 1 Onion until softened, about 4 minutes.

-- Once cooked, put in a bowl with the breadcrumbs, sage and salt and pepper.
-Mix well.200 g breadcrumbs, 1 tablespoon dried sage, 1 pinch sea salt and black pepper
+- Once cooked, put in a bowl with 200 g Breadcrumbs, 1 tablespoon Dried sage and 1 pinch Sea salt and black pepper.
+Mix well.

-- Add the egg and mix well again.1 egg
+- Add 1 Egg and mix well again.

 - Allow to cool and then roll into 10 balls.
 Place into a greased baking dish and bake for 25-30 minutes until golden.